st-korn/urbanmegaphone/README.md

 \
 ![Raster's pixel coordinate system](/images/coord3.png)

 - Internal integer coordinate system of primitive voxel wolrd.
-We find lowrest x,y,z coordinates and put then in (0,0,0) of our new world.
+We find lowrest `x,y,z` coordinates and put then in `(0,0,0)` of our new world.
 Then we use an accuracy value (default `3m`) for an voxel edge.
 The whole world is built from these voxels.
 All world details smaller than half a voxel edge are considered as an error and are ignored.\
 \
 ![Voxel's world coordinate system](/images/coord4.png)

-- Render window of **Visualization ToolKit** library has its own coordinate system.
-Y-axis is directed upwards.
-Horizontal Z-axis is directed away from us.
-Therefore, all points of our 3D-world are located in the negative half of Z-axis.\
+- Render window of **Visualization ToolKit** library has its own coordinate system. `y`-axis is directed upwards.
+Horizontal `z`-axis is directed away from us.
+Therefore, all points of our 3D-world are located in the negative half of `z`-axis.
+Coordinate values in VTK's coordinate system equals internal integer coordiates.
+But they don't have to be integers.
+They can take real values ​​where needed.
+For example, to more accurately display the relief of the earth's surface.\
 \
 ![VTK's 3D rendering coordinate system](/images/coord5.png)
 <sub><sup>3D-city designed by [Freepik](www.freepik.com)</sup></sub>